Our Musician Marketing Plan posts are the most popular series. They are fully updated for 2020.

 If you haven’t downloaded our Musician’s Marketing Plan Checksheet now would be a REALLY great time to do so.
 It was designed to help you go deeper (plus checking things off feels really good!)

 Your job now during this phase of your music marketing plan is to keep supplying consistent compelling content in the form of new music and great social media.
 This will nurture your relationship and bonds with current fans and potential fans.
 And it’s time to start strategizing for industry connections and monetizing.
 This can also be the most exhausting as it is never ending so a plan is crucial for success.

 Keep The Music Coming

-As you know, a music marketing plan these days is about consistent releasing.
+A music marketing plan these days is about consistent releasing.
 Spotify recommends a new release every 4-6 weeks and we do too.
 It is a singles world, after all.
-Releasing singles and videos will keep fans engaged consistently which is what you are striving for.
+Releasing singles and videos will keep fans engaged consistently.
+This is what you are striving for.
 You also want to submit each new track for playlisting consideration both through Spotify and Submithub.

 A skill set that you need for this is to understand how to use Spotify.
 Download my Ultimate Guide to Streaming to brush up on the most effective ways to get the music out there.
 Remember, you’re not limited to just releasing original new tracks.
 A best practice for keeping fans engaged with Spotify is the plan to release something every 4 to 6 weeks.
 This does not mean you have to write new songs although that is always great of course.
 You can also strategize on this platform by having an Artist’s Pick up, keeping your photos updated, and creating personal, branded, and mood-based playlists to share with your followers.